wikimedia/sentencex/README.md

 A sentence segmentation library written in Rust language with wide language support optimized for speed and utility.

-> This is a Rust language port of the original [sentencex](https://github.com/wikimedia/sentencex) library.
-A javascript/node port also exists [sentencex-js](https://github.com/wikimedia/sentencex-js)

-## Approach
+> This library is also available for python and nodejs

 - If it's a period, it ends a sentence.
 - If the preceding token is in the hand-compiled list of abbreviations, then it doesn't end a sentence.